 The Association offers scholarships to full-time high school students in British Columbia who have a critical financial need and have demonstrated integrity and perseverance in overcoming adversity, as well as strength of character, a good academic record, a commitment to pursue higher education, and a desire to contribute to society.
-This is the first year for the B.C. program.

 This year's winners are:

 Parm Gill, Abbotsford Collegiate, Abbotsford